The FAQ's below relate to the Cycle to Work scheme and the Taxsaver scheme.

 Yes, there is a limit on the price of the bike, you will only be able to tax relief up to a maximum of 1,000 euro.
 For more expensive orders you can pay the balance in cash directly to the shop.
 There is no minimum amount but please note that you are only allowed one application every 5 years regardless of the amount used.

 It will still be down to you (employee) to complete the full payment even if you no longer possess the bike, which means if the bike is stolen the employee will be liable for any outstanding monies without any tax exemptions.
 It is very important to insure the bike, and any goods fitted to the bike, to safeguard against the losses following theft.
 Travelhub offers discounts on bike insurance through Blue Insurance.
 You can obtain safety equipment from Travelhub partnering shops, where you can ask for approved ˜Secure D-locks and cable locks to conform to insurance companies requirements.

-Bells, clips, dress guards, helmets, horns, lights, locks, mirrors, mud guards, panniers and straps, are all included, as are pumps, puncture repair kits, cycle tools, reflectors and reflective clothing.
-While raingear isn't covered outright, clothing that is both waterproof and reflective is covered.
+You can get a new bicycle, but not bicycle parts.
+The following accessories are covered: Bells, clips, dress guards, helmets, horns, lights, locks, mirrors, mud guards, panniers and straps, are all included, as are pumps, puncture repair kits, cycle tools, reflectors and reflective clothing.
+While raingear isn't covered outright, clothing that is both waterproof and reflective.